 There is no greater burden than potential.
 That’s the experience Lindsey Voisin, Student Learning Coordinator of Writing & Academic Skills at Nipissing University, felt about her school’s peer tutoring program.
 She was keenly aware of the benefits peer-tutoring programs bring to students but, faced with the burden of an analog database, didn’t have the time she needed to help the Nipissing peer tutoring program flourish.

 Nimbus Learning was able to help alleviate many of the challenges Nipissing was experiencing in launching their tutoring program, leading to a significant jump in sessions in just one semester.
 (79 times more sessions compared to the previous year, to be exact.)
-After developing a vibrant and functioning tutoring program, Voisin also says she still has time to connect with tutors and help them develop critical soft skills that will benefit them for years to come.
+After developing a vibrant and functioning tutoring platform, Voisin also says she still has time to connect with tutors and help them develop critical soft skills that will benefit them for years to come.

 We sat down with Voisin to hear about Nipissing’s first year with Nimbus, how Nimbus gave her time to focus on what matters and where she intends to direct the momentum.